zejji/DbContextScopeEFCore/README.md

 public void ConfigureServices(IServiceCollection services) {
     ...
-    var dbContextFactory = new RegisteredDbContextFactory();
+    // Create an instance of the RegisteredDbContextFactory var dbContextFactory = new RegisteredDbContextFactory();

-    dbContextFactory.RegisterDbContextType<DbContextOne>(() =>
+    // Register factory functions for each of the required DbContext types dbContextFactory.RegisterDbContextType<DbContextOne>(() =>
         new DbContextOne(Configuration.GetConnectionString("DatabaseOne")));
     dbContextFactory.RegisterDbContextType<DbContextTwo>(() =>
         new DbContextTwo(Configuration.GetConnectionString("DatabaseTwo")));

+    // Register the RegisteredDbContextFactory instance as a singleton
+    // with the dependency injection container.
     services.AddSingleton<IDbContextFactory>(dbContextFactory);
     ...
 }